livelihoods of rural

 Value Chains

-AGRI-CONNECT is an EU-funded programme, contributing towards inclusive economic growth, promoting private sector development and job creation in the agricultural sector, and towards increasing food and nutrition security in Tanzania.
+AGRI-CONNECT was an EU-funded programme, contributing towards inclusive economic job creation in the agricultural sector, and towards increasing food and nutrition security in Tanzania.

 AGRI-CONNECT Strategic Alignment

-Agriculture remains central to Tanzania’s industrialization drive as articulated in the Government’s Five Year Development Plan and the recently adopted Agricultural Sector Development Plan Phase Two- ASDP II and the Zanzibar Agricultural Sector Development Programme (ZASDP).
-An increase in agricultural productivity will form the basis of the country’s industrialization push and employment creation.
-AGRI-CONNECT is fully aligned with the Government’s priorities as outlined in ASDP II and the ZASDP.
+Agriculture remains central to Tanzania’s industrialization drive as articulated in the Government’s Five-Year Development Plan and the Agricultural Sector Development Plan Phase Two- ASDP II and the Zanzibar Agricultural Sector Development Programme (ZASDP).
+An increase in agricultural productivity forms the basis of the country’s industrialization push and employment creation.
+AGRI-CONNECT was fully aligned with the Government’s priorities as outlined in ASDP II and the ZASDP.

 AGRI-CONNECT Result Areas